 To extract the Compton yields, the signal and background events (at a level of several percent of the yield) were separated for every incident photon energy bin (with a width of $\sim 1\%$ of the nominal beam energy).
 The background originating from the target ladder and housing was determined using data from dedicated empty target runs, and the yields from these runs were normalized to the beam current and subtracted away.
-The remaining events that passed all of the five selection criteria described above were used to form an elasticity distribution, $\Delta E = E_0 - (E_1 + E_2)$ where E_0 is the measured energy of the incident photon, and $E_1 + E_2 = E{\nu'} + E{e'}$ is the sum of the scattered photon $(E{\nu'})$ and the scattered electron $(E{e'})$ energies, which were either measured (the first experiment) or calculated using the Compton scattering kinematics (the second experiment).
-The cluster with higher energy is designated as E_1 and the cluster with lower energy is designated as E_2 .
+The remaining events that passed all of the five selection criteria described above were used to form an elasticity distribution, $\Delta E = E_0 - (E{\gamma'} + E{e'})$ , where $E{\gamma'}$ and $E{e'}$ are the scattered photon and electron energies, which were either measured (the first experiment) or calculated, using the Compton scattering kinematics, (the second experiment), and $E_0$ is the measured energy of the incident photon.
 The elasticity distribution was then fit to the simulated signal and background distributions, using a maximum likelihood method [23].
-Their overall amplitudes were parameters in the fit, as shown in Fig. 3, which is a typical result.
-The reduced χ^2 for the different energy bins and for the 3 targets varied between 0.9-1.7.
+Their overall amplitudes were parameters in the fit, as shown in Fig. 3.